chilcano/vagrant-wso2-dev-srv/README.md

 ```

-If you modify the Puppet scrips or change or open more ports, then you have to start with the flag `provision` and `reload` enabled, or both enabled.
+If you have modified the Puppet modules or Shell scrips, then you have to start with the flag `provision` and `reload` enabled, or both enabled, to re-provisioning to Vagrant.
 ```bash
 $ vagrant reload
 $ vagrant provision
 ```

-Reload and provision.
+Or reload and re-provision.
 ```bash
 $ vagrant reload --provision
 ```